 I also had a sponsor as an amateur which paid all my living expenses in Los Angeles along with a salary.
 So far, I’ve had a good career.

 To celebrate this important milestone, I put together a list of the 10 best reasons to box.
-These are all of the things I’ve gotten from the sweet science that I hope you get out of it as well.
+These are some of the most useful things I’ve gotten from the sweet science that I hope you get out of it as well.

 1: Boxing makes your confidence soar